jeengland/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is a collection of nodes that represents the webpage object.

 2. What is an event?

+An event is a user interaction like a click or a scroll.

 3. What is an event listener?

+An event listener is a script that runs code when it detects and event.

 4. Why would we convert a NodeList into an Array?

+It gives us access to array methods/

 5. What is a component?

+A component is a standalone piece of code that can be reused.

 ### Git Set up